ayusophia/Sales-Revenue-and-Productivity-Analysis/README.md

 Conclusion:
 The Asia-Pacific and North America regions are leading in terms of revenue, with products like OneDrive, SharePoint, and Azure standing out as top performers.
 These insights can help guide strategic decisions regarding where to focus sales efforts and which products to prioritize in these regions.

-Quota Achievement: What percentage of salespeople are meeting their targets?
+<b>Quota Achievement: What percentage of salespeople are meeting their targets?</b>

 Quota Achievement Analysis:
 To determine the percentage of salespeople meeting or exceeding their sales targets, we can classify them based on their quota achievement percentages: